awsdocs/amazon-redshift-developer-guide/doc_source/c-getting-started-using-spectrum-create-external-table.md

 1. To create an external table, run the following CREATE EXTERNAL TABLE command\.
 **Note**
 The Amazon S3 bucket with the sample data for this example is located in the us\-west\-2 region\.
 Your cluster and the Redshift Spectrum files must be in the same AWS Region, so, for this example, your cluster must also be located in us\-west\-2\.
-To use this example in a different AWS Region, you can copy the sales data with an Amazon S3 copy command and update the location of the bucket in the example CREATE EXTERNAL TABLE command\.
+To use this example in a different AWS Region, you can copy the sales data with an Amazon S3 copy command\.
+Then update the location of the bucket in the example CREATE EXTERNAL TABLE command\.

    ```
    aws s3 cp s3://awssampledbuswest2/tickit/spectrum/sales/ s3://bucket-name/tickit/spectrum/sales/ --recursive